 University Police Department

 Counseling and Wellness Center

 Office of Student Affairs

 Student Government Association officers

-The ODE will notify the person who filed the report of the recommended action by the ad hoc committee.
+The OEI will notify the person who filed the report of the recommended action by the ad hoc committee.

 The University Ombudsperson will be the main contact person for the affected individual(s) in the incident.

 The University's highest concern is for the emotional and physical well being of persons affected by a bias motivated incident or hate crime.
 The person(s) affected shall have access to all university services that can help them maintain emotional and psychological well-being and provide for their safety.
 For example, affected students may require assistance in changing their academic program or living arrangements if these changes are reasonably available.
 The OEI (2-1653) will be the first official point of contact for facilitating affected individual(s) access to all needed services.